Installation

 If you have all the [requirements], you should be able to install the package with pip:

-$ pip install python-rtmidi
+$ python -m pip install python-rtmidi

 This will download a pre-compiled binary wheel from python-rtmidi’s PyPI page, if available, and install it in your active Python installation.
 If no fitting binary wheel is available, it will download the source distribution, compile the extension (downloading all the build tools needed in the process) and install it.